Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 **double**:
 - double data type is a double-precision 64-bit IEEE 754 floating point.
 - **Generally the default data type for decimal values**.
-- Default valie is 0.0d.
+- Default value is 0.0d.
 - Don't use it if you need precisce value!
 Use BigDecimal instead.
 - Example: double d1 = 123.4;
 - Example: BigDecimal k = BigDecimal.valueOf(doublevalue);